 - Suddenly Voiced: Now has actual lines, as opposed to the limited grunts and Persona name shouts of the original game, with all of his dialogue being mentioned by narration or chosen by the player and not voiced.

 - Sword Plant: One of his victory poses.

 - Theme Naming: In Japanese, any moves Yu has that aren't named after a skill Izanagi could use in Persona 4 are named after old Japanese proverbs.

 - Throw the Sheath Away: One of his battle intros.

 - Took a Level in Badass: As Adachi points out in an internal monologue during his story, Sho is an actual highly-trained fighter, whereas the Investigation Team were unrefined with no proper technique when he fought them.
 However, in the True Ending, Yu faces Sho with all of Minazuki's capability merged in, and fights him to a standstill.

-- Tranquil Fury: Carried over form the anime.
+- Tranquil Fury: Carried over from the anime.
 Yu never shows his anger, but there are a few points in the game when his demeanor turns chilly, indicating this trope.
-Such as when he tells "General Teddie" to stuff it, or in a more humorous example In Chie's joke ending, where he chews her out for tying to eat something she found in the Tv World.
+For example, at one point, he tells "General Teddie" to stuff it; in a more humorous example, in Chie's joke ending, he chews her out for trying to eat something she found in the Tv World.

 - Yellow Lightning, Blue Lightning: His and Izanagi's is the standard blue.